We acknowledge that the UBC Point Grey campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 Investing in our people and ideas in order to achieve our strategic priorities and improve our world through science

-To advance the plan’s objectives, UBC Science allocates a strategic fund of up to $300,000 a year.
-Each year, core areas of focus are developed by the UBC Science community to guide investments.
-All members of our community are invited to submit proposals.
-Faculty and staff, as individuals or groups/departments, as well as UBC-recognized student groups representing our community, are eligible to submit proposals identifying and articulating a strategic project requiring investment that advances one or more strategic plan strategies.
-These projects should be aligned with the current year’s priorities.
-Proposals are not intended to fund individual research projects or to develop new educational programs.
+To advance the objectives of Improving our World Through Science, UBC Science has allocated a strategic innovation fund (SIF) of up to $300,000 per year.
+Each year, priority areas are developed by the UBC Science community to guide SIF investments.
+All members of the UBC Science community are eligible to apply.
+Faculty and staff, as individuals or groups, as well as UBC-recognized student groups representing the UBC Science community, are invited to submit proposals identifying and articulating a strategic project requiring investment that advances one or more of the plan's annual priorities.
+Proposals are not intended to fund the development of new courses or educational programs.

 Next call for proposals

-It is anticipated that there will be two calls for proposals for the Strategic Innovation Fund each year.
+It is anticipated that there will be one call for proposals per year.

 Creating a proposal

-- Identify and articulate a strategic project requiring investment that advances one or more strategic plan strategies, or potentially spans categories.
+- Identify and articulate a strategic project requiring investment that advances our 2022-23 priority “Building and Sustaining Inclusive Community.”